peerfichman/ChitChat/README.md

 Backend: Utilized Node.js with Express for the backend API.

 Data Storage: PostgreSQL is used for efficient and reliable data storage.

+## Usage

+To access the platform, navigate to the following URL:

+ChitChat Platform